hsinwang5/ff14_scheduler/README.md

 };
 ```
 - You need a mongoDB database to connect to
-run npm run dev in the root directory
+- run npm run dev in the root directory to start app